VectorMethods

 Why media search breaks down

-Large media libraries usually fail search for practical reasons, not because teams do not care about metadata.
-File names are incomplete, transcripts miss visual context, manually maintained tags drift over time, and each department uses a different vocabulary.
+Large media libraries fail search when filenames are incomplete, transcripts miss visual context, legacy tags drift, and different teams use different vocabulary.

-VideoVector gives teams a search layer that understands more than one signal.
-It can combine text, visual similarity, structured fields, prompt-run outputs, selected indexes, and conversational refinement so teams can move from broad discovery to specific evidence faster.
+VideoVector combines text, image, multimodal embeddings, metadata_text, structured fields, selected indexes, SQL media search, and conversational refinement so users can move from broad discovery to exact moments faster.

 Prepare the searchable foundation